 Xcacel Entrance Fee

 Below are the entrance fees for visiting Xcacel Beach.
-The fees are used to maintain the facilities and help to keep the beach preserved.
+The fees are used to maintain the facilities, support the turtle conservation program, and help to keep the beach preserved.

 - Residents of Quintana Roo: $25 pesos (~$1.30 USD)